Tkachenko-Denis/Tkachenko-Denis/README.md

 ## Work Experience

-### Software Engineer (Data Engineering focus)
+### Software Engineer
 LLC GAMETEQ - Tbilisi, Georgia

 May 2023 - Present
-- Designed and implemented an Airflow-based data pipeline to automate daily scripts; wrote and scheduled 5 DAGs (Python, Airflow, GitLab), improving reliability and transparency of scheduled jobs.
+-	Designed and implemented an Airflow-based automation layer for daily production jobs; delivered 5 Python DAGs and GitLab CI/CD workflows, improving reliability and transparency of scheduled operations.
-- Built unified analytics scripts to extract and analyze heterogeneous game logs (Python, JupyterHub, ClickHouse); served the LiveOps team, accelerating ad-hoc analysis and reducing manual work.
+-	Built data processing and analytics scripts for heterogeneous event logs stored in ClickHouse; enabled faster ad-hoc analysis for the LiveOps team and reduced manual effort.
+-	Partnered with the L2 support team to build a ticket-tag processing handler for rapid triage and escalation during spikes in inbound user requests.
-- Developed and deployed an automated in-game rewards accrual system (Python, pandas, pytest, logging, requests, Google Apps, GIT), eliminated manual work which increased processing speed by 68%.
+-	Developed and deployed an automated rewards accrual service (Python, pandas) with API integrations (requests, Google Apps), logging, and unit tests (pytest); removed manual work and increased processing speed by 68%.

 ### Junior research fellow
 Cognitive Research Center of Sirius University - Sochi, Russia